daikman/jimjam/git-guide.md

 1. Make a branch for yourself
 2. Do some work on the project
 3. Whenever you do something significant, push your work to this repo
-    a. *Commit* your changes to your branch
+    1. *Commit* your changes to your branch
-    b. *Checkout* (switch to) the main branch
+    2. *Checkout* (switch to) the main branch
-    c. *Pull*/*fetch* any new changes to the main branch
+    3. *Pull*/*fetch* any new changes to the main branch
-    d. *Merge* you branch into the main branch
+    4. *Merge* you branch into the main branch
-    e. *Push* your changes to the main branch onto GitHub
+    5. *Push* your changes to the main branch onto GitHub
 4. Repeat steps 2-3

-Step 3 is a little bit complicated, so [here is a video](https://www.youtube.com/watch?v=Btu0SuwPmz0) of someone merging a branch into the main branch.
-He misses step c, which you can do by just clicking the 'Fetch origin' button at the top.
+Step 3 is a little bit complicated, so [here is a video](https://www.youtube.com/watch?v=Btu0SuwPmz0) of someone merging a branch into the main branch with Github Desktop.
+He misses step 3.3, which you can do by clicking the 'Fetch origin' button at the top after switching to the main branch.